Life Insurance with Otosclerosis.

 - And can you hear properly now?

-Besides that, there really aren’t any other symptoms or side affect that a life insurance company is going to be all that worried about.
+Besides that, there really aren’t any other symptoms or side effect that a life insurance company is going to be all that worried about.

 Which then just…